 Medicines that cause harm during pregnancy do so in three main ways.
 Some are transported across the placenta, and interfere with the baby's development.
 Others damage the placenta, and restrict the amount of nourishment delivered to the baby.
 Some bring on premature labour, resulting in the baby being born before its lungs and other organs are fully developed.

-Generally, medicines are most likely to cause harm during the first three months when the baby’s organs are forming.
+Generally, medicines are most likely to cause harm during the first three months when the baby's organs are forming.
 After that time, there is less risk of harm.
-The exception is medicines that increase the chance of premature labour, which are most likely to be harmful in the last three months.
+The exceptions are medicines that increase the chance of premature labour, which are most likely to be harmful in the last three months.